Summary: in this tutorial, you’ll learn about the C logical operators, including the logical AND, OR, and NOT operators.

 false | false | false |

-The logical OR operator will stop evaluating the second operand if the first operand evaluate to true.
+The logical OR operator will stop evaluating the second operand if the first operand evaluates to true.

 The following example uses the logical OR operator to check if a person can get a free ticket based on his/her age: